This page offers general and useful information

 ►►►

-: this is the national emergency number for medical aid.
-It will get
+: this is the national medical emergency number, and will get

 you the SAMU service, with an ambulance (Service d'Aide